omni/tokenbridge-contracts/deploy/README.md

 # Address on Foreign network with permissions to upgrade the bridge contract and the
 # bridge validator contract.
 FOREIGN_UPGRADEABLE_ADMIN=0x
 # The daily transaction limit in Wei.
-This is used on the Home side to check the bridge validator’s actions.
+Used on the Home side to check the bridge validator’s actions.
 FOREIGN_DAILY_LIMIT=15000000000000000000000000
 # The maximum limit for one transaction in Wei.
 FOREIGN_MAX_AMOUNT_PER_TX must be less
-# than FOREIGN_DAILY_LIMIT
+# than FOREIGN_DAILY_LIMIT.
+Used on the Home side to check the bridge validator’s actions.
 FOREIGN_MAX_AMOUNT_PER_TX=750000000000000000000000
 # Not used in this mode, comment out or delete this variable.
 # FOREIGN_MIN_AMOUNT_PER_TX=